tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 Some docs get around the situation by not calling them anything explicitly.

 You could probably choose the terms that you like best.
-My favorite is to use *resources* and *endpoints*.
+My favorite is to use *resources* (along with *endpoint* for the URL.
 An API has various "resources" that you access through "endpoints."
 The endpoint gives you access to a resource.
 The endpoint is the URL path (in this example, `/surfreport`).
 The information the endpoint interacts with, though, is called a resource.

 {{tip}} A URI (Uniform Resource Identifier) describes what something is, whereas a URL (Uniform Resource Location) tells you where to locate it.
 Hence the resource itself is a URI that you access using a URL.{{end}}